 Guacamole Hosta Vs Stained Glass: What is the Difference?

-The world of hostas is so diverse and interesting that we can talk about it endlessly.
+Hi friends!
 Today we are going to compare two wonderful hosta varieties.

-The main difference between Guacamole Hosta and Stained Glass is the color of the leaves.
+QUICK ANSWER: The main difference between Guacamole Hosta and Stained Glass is the color of the leaves.
 The Stained Glass Hosta has a bright yellow center while the Guacamole is usually light green.
 Because of this, the green leaf edge is more pronounced on Stained Glass than on Guacamole.

 Leaves